raako71/hypa.space/README.md

 Load user categories in category selector.

 3 Feb:
 Input filter for all new product fields.
 Only upload images if present.
-Empty product name error. error: require category/sub category.
+Empty product name error.
+Require category/sub category error.
 Display "saving" when clicked.
 Show error if required.
 Redirect to product page if save success.
+Modify product name for no spaces.

 REMAINING:
-Modify product name for no spaces.

-modify category objects for name key
+Modify category objects for name key

 Add products to an object in user doc for indexing by category.

+Individual Product Page.

 Products page with sorting by category.

-Individual Product Page.
 Edit Product Page.

 Delete Photos, add more photos to product.

 Select default image for Products.